About

 1. Building the Amnesty Campaign

-A big part of this work is locating political prisoners, compiling dossiers on them, and building the case for amnesty.
+A big part of this work is locating Political Prisoners, compiling dossiers on them, and building the case for amnesty.

 2. Continuing the Educational Campaign